 Guess what?
 Practicing physical Yoga poses are not the only way to practice Yoga while you’re on the road!
 Click here for 20 easy ways to incorporate Yoga into your travels!

-1. Yoga can be a great form of exercise – not just mental, but physical too
+1. Yoga can be a great form of physical exercise

-I grew up playing basketball, netball, swimming, running – I always thought that if you didn’t sweat, it didn’t count (Thanks, Dad).
-This meant running for 90 minutes several times a week, trying to burn 800 calories in every session and lots and lots of laundry.
-I now have a dodgy hip and knees that ache and lock if I sit for too long.
-It’s as pleasant as it sounds.
+I grew up playing basketball, netball, swimming, running – I always thought that “if you didn’t sweat, it didn’t count”.
+This meant running for 90 minutes several times a week, trying to burn 800+ calories in every session and lots and lots of laundry – not to mention an unhealthy relationship with over-exercising and limiting caloric intake (but that’s a story for another day).
+I now have a dodgy hip and knees that ache and lock if I sit for too long – the cartilage has been severely eroded and my doctor says that she wouldn’t be surprised if I needed replacements at some point.
+It’s every bit as pleasant as it sounds.

-Practicing yoga has taught me that it’s not “easy” exercise with a bunch of light stretching – it builds muscle and you can see and feel yourself getting stronger.
-It’s also helped me to become a better runner/swimmer and helped with recovery.
-Oh – and yes, yoga makes me sweat buckets.
+Practicing Yoga has taught me that it’s not “easy” exercise with a bunch of light stretching – it builds muscle, lowers cortisol levels, and you can see and feel yourself getting stronger with more control and body awareness.
+It’s also helped me to become a better runner/swimmer and helped immensely with recovery.
+More often than not, people (including myself) turn to Yoga for its physical benefits…but discover more along the way.

 2. Give yourself a little breathing room

 I used to have two phones – one for work as well as a personal phone.
 I was constantly on one of my phones – replying to e-mails, checking messages, making calls.
 When I left my old job last November, it was almost uncomfortable having so much time to myself – “Me” time was never a priority over the past few years, and I see now that it made me not a very nice person to be around.
 My friends are saints, truly.
-Yoga is my “me” time now.
-It’s okay to want to carve some time out for yourself and do the things you enjoy doing, and be guilt-free about it.
-Down time = yas.
+Yoga is my “me” time now, my personal ritual for mental and physical wellness.
+It’s okay to want to carve some time out for yourself and do the things you enjoy doing, and be 100% guilt-free about it.

 Feel like you need to disconnect?
 Click here to read more about what to expect from participating in a silent Yoga retreat!